geocubed/zachcalvento/content/portfolio/2025-my-last-words-to-you.md

 ---
-title: My Final Words to You
+title: My Last Words to You
 type: portfolio
 contentType: Short Film
 year: "2025"
-runtime: 10mins
+runtime: 14mins
 description: When the seemingly perfect eldest daughter, Anna-Marie Reyes, struggles to write a eulogy for her mother.
 She must confront her past complex relationship with her mom before the funeral begins.